Non-Euclidean Erd\H{o}s-Anning Theorems: Convex surfaces

 \section{Convex surfaces}

 In this section we extend our results on Riemann manifolds to non-smooth surfaces of non-negative curvature.
-The restriction to non-negative curvature is motivated by \cref{ex:infinite-cone}, which shows that even a single point of negative curvature can be an obstacle to Erd\H{o}s--Anning theorems.
-For concreteness, in this section we define a \emph{convex surface} to mean either the boundary of a convex subset of $\mathbb{R}^3$ with nonempty interior, or a degenerate case, the double covering of a convex subset of $\mathbb{R}^2$ (obtained by gluing two copies of the surface at their shared boundary).
-For instance, the Euclidean plane is a convex surface in this sense: it is the boundary of a halfspace.
-By results of Aleksei Pogorelov, a more abstract class of non-smooth convex manifolds, topologically equivalent to a sphere and with total Gaussian curvature $4\pi$, can be characterized as the bounded convex surfaces in exactly this sense, including the degenerate case~\cite{Con-SR-06}.
+The restriction to non-negative curvature is motivated by \cref{ex:infinite-cone}, which shows that even a single cone point of negative curvature can be an obstacle to Erd\H{o}s--Anning theorems.
+For concreteness, in this section we usually define a \emph{convex surface} to mean the boundary of a convex subset of $\mathbb{R}^3$ with nonempty interior.
+However, we also allow a special case, which can be thought of as the limit of convex cylinders as the cylinder height goes to zero: the double covering of a convex subset $K$ of $\mathbb{R}^2$, obtained by gluing two copies of $K$ at corresponding boundary points.
+For instance, the Euclidean plane is a convex surface in the first of these two senses: it is the boundary of a halfspace.
+By results of Aleksei Pogorelov, a more abstract class of non-smooth convex manifolds, topologically equivalent to a sphere and with total Gaussian curvature~$4\pi$, can be characterized as being either boundaries of convex bounded subsets of $\mathbb{R}^3$ or double covers of convex bounded subsets of $\mathbb{R}^2$~\cite{Con-SR-06}.
+We include double covers in our definition of convex surfaces to be consistent with this result of Pogorelov, but we do not require the convex sets from which they are defined to be bounded.
 We measure the distance on a convex surface as the infimum of lengths of curves on the surface.
 By a compactness argument, each pair of points on the surface can be connected by a curve of length equal to this distance, so this is a geodesic metric space~\cite{Mye-TAMS-45}, and we can apply arguments involving the Lipschitz property of distances.
-Every convex surface, in the sense described here, is topologically a disk (like the Euclidean plane), a sphere (like a geometric sphere, polyhedron, or double-covered topological disk), or an annulus (like the boundary of an infinite cylinder); in particular, it has Euler genus zero.
+Every convex surface, in the sense described here, is topologically a disk (like the Euclidean plane), a sphere (like a geometric sphere, polyhedron, or double-covered topological disk), or an annulus (like the boundary of an infinite cylinder).

 The boundary of a (bounded) solid cone (\cref{fig:cone}) exhibits several of the common geometric features of a convex surface.
 The base of the cone is a flat disk; the sides of the cone have a flat surface metric (locally isometric to a subset of the Euclidean plane) even though they are curved in three-dimensional space.
 The circle where the base meets the sides is non-smooth; each point has a neighborhood that approaches a Euclidean metric (equivalent to that of a folded piece of paper) in the limit.
 The apex of the cone, however, is not Euclidean, even in the limit: it has a positive angular deficiency that can be measured by comparing the radius and circumference of small metric disks around it.
 The total curvature of this surface is $4\pi$, by the Gauss--Bonnet theorem, but in this case this curvature is concentrated at the cone point (where it equals the angular deficit of this point) and along the circle where the base and sides meet.